-A Sleeping Pad R-Value measures a sleeping pad’s ability to prevent heat loss (to the ground) when you lie on it at night.
+A backpacking or camping sleeping pad’s R-value measures its resistance to heat loss to the ground when you lie on it at night.
 Pads with higher R-values do this more effectively than pads with lower R-values.
 R-value isn’t a measure of warmth per se, but of a pad’s ability to prevent the loss of the warmth that your body generates.
+It’s just like the R-value used to rate home insulation.

 - R-values are additive, so you can combine two pads to increase your warmth level.